RyanBalshaw/sjmelck_pages/content/blog/the-fourier-transform-explained.md

 # Introduction

-This tutorial will be begin with framing the ideas behind the FT and then go into the more complex details for the DFT, but I will not cover the Fast Fourier Transform (FFT) as it is just the DFT's algorithmic implementation.
+This tutorial will begin with framing the ideas behind the FT and then go into the more complex details for the DFT, but I will not cover the Fast Fourier Transform (FFT) as it is just the DFT's algorithmic implementation.
 The first question I would like to ask is: what is your interpretation of a frequency $f$ or $\omega$?.
 Hopefully, the following may come to mind:
 - It describes some rate, such as the rate of oscillation in sinusoids.

 - It is a term used in MEV that has units of $Hz$ or $\frac{rad}{s}$.